mk12/sicp/docs/lecture.md

 ### Complexity and computer science

 - The real problems in CS come when developing huge software with so much code that you can't hold it all in your head at once.
-- This is possible because there are techniques for controlling the complexity of large systems.
+- This is possible thanks to techniques for controlling the complexity of large systems.
 - Computer scientists are in the business of controlling complexity.
 - This is different from the complexity that others, for example aeronautical engineers, deal with, because the complexity in CS in a sense is not real.
 - Computer science deals with _idealized_ components.
 - We know as much as we want about the components; we don't need to worry about tolerance.
 - Not much difference between what I can _build_ and what I can _image_.
-- Other disciplines have physical constraints; in CS, their is only the constraints of your own mind.
+- Other disciplines have physical constraints; in CS, the only constraint is your mind.
-- CS is like an abstract kind of engineering -- ignore the constraints that are imposed by reality.
+- CS is an abstract kind of engineering -- ignore the constraints imposed by reality.

 ### Techniques for managing complexity

 #### Black box abstraction

-Take something and build a box about it.
+Take something and build a box around it.
 The important thing is that you don't care what is going on inside the box -- it's not important.
 Black-box abstraction _suppresses detail_.
-This allows you to go on and big bigger boxes.
+This allows you to go on and build bigger boxes.

 - Primitive objects: primitive procedures, primitive data.
 - Means of combination: procedure composition, construction of compound data.